 A neuropsychological evaluation is done by a psychologist who has had specialized training and experience in the field, which include:

 - Formal postdoctoral training focusing on brain-behavior relationships and neuropsychological assessment.

 Drs.
-Cunio, Drayer, Edgar, Kalut, Lynch, Malcolm, Martin, Potter, and O’Shaughnessy are the neuropsychologists in our practice.
+Cunio, Edgar, Kalkut, Lynch, Malcolm, Martin, Potter, Kane, and O’Shaughnessy are the neuropsychologists in our practice.
 Dr. Malcolm provides evaluations of children, adolescents and adults.
 Drs.
-Martin, Edgar, Drayer, Kalkut, and O’Shaughnessy evaluate children and adolescents only.
+Martin, Edgar, Kalkut, and O’Shaughnessy evaluate children and adolescents only.
 Drs.
-Lynch and Cunio evaluates only adults and geriatric patients.
+Lynch, Potter, Kane, and Cunio evaluate only adult and geriatric patients.